hzeig/Manchin-Chappelle-Sentiment-Analysis/README.md

 ### A comparison of reddit sentiments regarding the following recent controversies:
 - Joe Manchin's rejection of climate change mitigating strategies in the Build Back Better bill proposed by Democrats in Congress
-- Dave Chapelle's trans-critical comments in his stand-up comedy special hosted on Netflix
+- Dave Chapelle's anti-trans/trans-critical comments in his stand-up comedy special hosted on Netflix

 The purpose of this study is to investigate population sentiments of these controversies using sentiment analysis of title and text data from related searches in